Thomas Pelham-Holles, 1st Duke of Newcastle: Newcastle System

 He managed to outmanoeuvre the Duke of Bedford by engineering his resignation and the dismissal of Lord Sandwich, whom Newcastle had now begun to consider a dangerously ambitious rival.
 The ease with which he did so demonstrated his total control of British politics, as Bedford led a strong faction.
 He had, however, made a significant enemy, who would later try to undermine Newcastle.

 In 1752 he made a rare trip abroad by accompanying George II on his annual trip to Hanover.
 During the visit, Newcastle made an attempt to cultivate Lord North, a future prime minister, as an ally into his political faction.
 He was unsuccessful although both became good friends, and North later spoke out in defence of Newcastle.

+In July 1753 Pelham advised Newcastle to ignore the opposition weekly The Protester and its editor James Ralph, remarking that the attacks “gave [him] not the least concern” and that “the less notice is taken of him the better.”
+By November, however, Newcastle had pressed for a settlement, and Pelham acquiesced in terms—arranged via Lord Hartington after an introduction by David Garrick—to grant Ralph a Treasury pension of £300 per annum with £200 down on condition that he cease political writing.